daffl/jquery.dform/readme.md

 ### jQuery Globalize

 [jQuery.Globalize] adds some nice internationalization to JavaScript.
-If available, the *html* and *options* subscriber are enabled to use internationalized strings and option lists.
+If available, the *html* and *options* subscribers are enabled to use internationalized strings and option lists.

 ## Changelog

-__0.2.0__
+__1.0.0__

 * Improved documentation using DocumentUp
 * QUnit test suite runs test for the complete core